WillemBonnaffe/NODEBNGM/examples/MEE_2023/README.md

 ## Overview

 This repository contains a manuscript that introduces a novel method, Bayesian neural gradient matching (BNGM), to improve the speed and accuracy of neural ordinary differential equations (NODEs) fitting.
+NODEs can be used to non-parametrically learn dynamical coupling between variables from time series data.
+NODEs are slow to train, because we need to numerically solve the ODE system at every step of the optimisation.
+BNGM, by interpolating the time series with neural networks, bypasses the numerical integration step.

 ## Method